 Screening tests are available for other forms of cancer, such as colon or prostate cancer, which help improve the chances of early diagnosis.

 Unfortunately, there are no screening tests currently available for pancreatic cancer.
-According to the American Cancer Society, the screening tests attempted have not increased the chances of survival successfully.
+According to the

 In some cases, a person may have a higher risk of pancreatic cancer due to a genetic condition.